In 2014, ransomware invaded the Web. In 2017, it proved itself as a worldwide threat.

 - The malware downloads a ransomware program.

 - The ransomware encrypts part (or all) of your computer’s hard drive.

 - A message pops up demanding money, or you’ll never get your files back.

 - The blackmailers usually want you to pay in Bitcoin (because it’s anonymous).

-Dozens of ransomware programs exist.
+No one knows just how many ransomware programs exist…likely hundreds.
 They now spread on-demand, using everything from social media to cloud storage (like Dropbox) to infect more computers.
 Even the Mafia now uses ransomware, for a modern twist on the old rackets.

 The Best Defense: 3 Prevention Methods